Can you run multiple sole trader businesses at the same time?

 Other things to watch

 • Trading allowance – the £1,000 allowance is per person, not per business.
 Running several ventures does not give you multiple allowances.
-Read our trading allowance guide.

 • Loss relief – if one trade makes a loss, you can usually offset it against profits from another trade, but only if your records clearly separate the figures.

-• Insurance – Ensure that your business insurance covers all activities you undertake.
+• Insurance – ensure that your business insurance covers all activities you undertake.
 Policies often list specific occupations as well as exclusions.

 Should you use a limited company instead?